leandrosimoes/br-phone/README.md

 `bower install ls-phone --save`

-or just put the `br-phone.js` into your page.
+then just put the `ls-phone.js` into your page.

 ### How to use?